 Working on Banker’s Algorithm for Deadlock Avoidance

 - Find a row in the Need matrix, which is less than the available vector.
-If such a row exists, then the process represented by that row may complete with those additional resources.
+If such a row exists, then the process represented by that row may be complete with those additional resources.
 If no such row exists, deadlock is possible.